Code of Ethics

 Policy: This policy defines expected standards of business behavior for Pacific Ethanol’s Directors, officers, consultants and employees.

 Purpose: This Code of Ethics covers a wide range of business practices and procedures.
 It does not cover every issue that may arise, but it sets out basic principles to guide all Directors, officers, consultants and employees of Pacific Ethanol, Inc. and its subsidiaries.
 All of our Directors, officers, consultants and employees must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.

-Scope: This policy applies to all Pacific Ethanol Directors, officers, consultants and employees.
+Scope: This policy applies to all Pacific Ethanol personnel, specifically, Directors, officers, consultants and employees.

 Nothing in this Code, in any Pacific Ethanol policies and procedures, or in other related communications (verbal or written) creates or implies an employment contract or term of employment with Pacific Ethanol.

 This Code of Ethics and the related policies are subject to modification.
 This Code supersedes all other such codes, policies, procedures, instructions, practices, rules or written or verbal representations to the extent they are inconsistent.